coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 And that is it!
 I hope you enjoyed it.

-Special thanks to my colleague Jérôme Devost who helped me to build this!
+Special thanks to my colleague Jérôme Devost who helped me build this!